gr0sabi/gr0sabi.github.io/_posts/2020-05-02-openadmin-write-up-hackthebox.md

 ---
 ![](\assets\images\htb\openadmin\banner-openadmin.png)
 ## TL;DR
 OpenAdmin was a fun, easy machine with an interesting internal web application.
 With only two open ports, SSH (22) and HTTP (80) the attack surface is minimal.
 Web enumeration revealed a few web applications, one being an outdated OpenNetAdmin IP Address Management (IPAM) system (v18.1.1), which allowed RCE as the www-data user.
-Once we obtained a shell, system enumeration revealed stored credentials which allowed us to pivot via SSH to another user (Jimmy) and capture the user flag.
-The Jimmy user was also part of a unique group that allowed us access to an internal web application that output the SSH private key (encrypted, but easily cracked) to another user (Joanna).
-Joanna had sudo privileges to run Nano, which using the help of GTFOBins, gave us a root shell.
+Once we obtained a shell, system enumeration revealed stored credentials which allowed us to pivot via SSH to another user (Jimmy).
+The Jimmy user was part of a unique group that allowed us access to an internal web application that output the SSH private key (encrypted, but easily cracked) to another user (Joanna).
+Joanna had sudo privileges to run Nano against a file, which using the help of GTFOBins, gave us a root shell.

 ## Nmap Port Scan
 Looking at the scan, we see a couple of ports open.